Low Fat Cooking

 √ Flavor foods using onions, sweet peppers, garlic, paprika, pepper, basil, parsley, or Worcestershire sauce.

-√ Use mustard or no-fat mayo on your sandwich rather than mayonnaise or salad dressing.
+√ Use mustard or low-fat mayo on your sandwich rather than mayonnaise or salad dressing.

 √ Replace sugar with honey when you are able.